hans/hans.github.com/_posts/2012-07-03-hillis-beta-reduction-in-clojure.md

 Using the positions of each element to match keys and values of the map to be formed, the beta function pulls together data like a zip function.
 When the duplicate key `Z` is encountered twice, the two values are combined using the `+` function we provided, and the final value corresponding to the key `Z` in the map is `(+ 2 5)`, or `7`.

 What is traditional list folding, then?
-Why, it's just beta reduction with one argument less:
+Why, it's just beta reduction with a certain constant second argument:

 {% highlight clojure %}
 (beta + '(1 2 5) (repeat 1))  ; => {1 8}